onCodeDesign/AppInfra-Training/.Practice/readme.md

 > __!Objective__: Get familiar with the DemoApp, and see how the Bootstrapper, the Application Initialization, Dependency Injection and Service Locator work

 #### 0.1 Explore the AppInfraDemo solution
- - Look at the `ConsoleApplication` project.
+ - Look at the `ConsoleUi` project.
 It is the host process
  - Loot at the `AppBoot` folder.
 It contains the Bootstrapper and the initialization logic
  - Look at the `Contracts` folder.
 It contains the contracts for the services exposed by the modules